guptatapan-24/proof-of-prompt/README.md

 - 🔍 Verify originality and timestamp through decentralized records.

 The app integrates **Supabase** for backend management and **MetaMask** for blockchain identity verification — ensuring **secure, verifiable authorship tracking** for AI-generated works.
-Originally built and hosted on **Lovable**, it is now linked to a personal Supabase instance.

 ---